-Anesthesia Associates of Maryland LLC previously provided notice of this incident to impacted individuals by taking out a newspaper advertisement in the applicable jurisdiction, and has also notified its federal regulator, the Department of Health and Human Services Office of Civil Rights.
-Anesthesia Associates of Maryland LLC recently obtained addresses for impacted individuals and is sending letters to 2 residents via regular mail on October 24, 2022.
-Impacted information may include name and some combination of the following data elements: Social Security number, date of birth, driver's license number, financial account information, health insurance policy number, Medical Record Number, Medicaid or Medicare ID, and health information such as treatment and diagnosis information.
+One (1) resident may have been affected and were impacted of this incident.
+Letters were sent to potentially affected via regular mail individuals on October 24, 2022.
+Impacted information may include name, and some combination of the following data elements: Social Security number, date of birth, driver's license number, financial account information, health insurance policy number, Medical Record Number, Medicaid or Medicare ID, and health information such as treatment and diagnosis information.